mginham/data-pipeline-project/README.md

 - Implement monitoring and alerting for Airflow pipelines
 - Parameterize ETL jobs for flexibility and scalability

+## Acknowledgments
+This project was inspired by the **Data Engineering Foundations** course on [LinkedIn Learning](https://www.linkedin.com/learning/data-engineering-foundations).

+The project ideas and sample datasets used here are derived from that course.
+Many thanks to the instructors for providing such valuable resources for learning data engineering concepts.

 ## License
 This project is licensed under the MIT License.